From the beginner to the elite athlete, we offer every pupil the opportunity to participate and develop in a wide range of sporting activities.

 We enjoy strong links with the Harlequins and London Irish Academies, a programme that has recently seen four pupils move on into the professional game, three with Harlequins and one with Newcastle Falcons.

-Boys are also encouraged to play representative rugby and a number of players have represented England, Scotland, Ireland and the US, as well as Divisional and County teams.
+Boys are also encouraged to play representative rugby and a number of players have represented England, Scotland, Ireland and the US, as well as our own Divisional and County teams.

 We aim to provide a programme that is appropriate for every boy and girl at the College, from the enthusiastic member of a 'D' team to the top international player.
 Having fun and meeting new challenges, while developing a sense of teamwork and fair play, are central to what we try to achieve.